vk-cs/docs-public/docs/en/kubernetes/k8s/troubleshooting/cluster-does-not-scale-up/cluster-does-not-scale-up.md

 1. If there are no more quotas available, and the project needs additional ones, select one of the approaches:

    - Delete unused resources to free up quotas.
-   - Send a request to technical support to [increase quotas](/en/tools-for-using-services/account/instructions/project-settings/manage#increasing_project_quotas) for your project.
+   - [Increase](/en/tools-for-using-services/account/instructions/project-settings/manage#increase-quota) quotas for your project.

 For more details on quotas, refer to the [Quotas and limits](/en/tools-for-using-services/account/concepts/quotasandlimits) section.